 Steps:

-- Type the following formula in cell C17 and press ENTER to get the Average Portfolio Returns.
+- Type the formula in cell C17 and press ENTER to get the Average Portfolio Returns.
 I’ve shown the formula in cell C18 to ease your understanding.

 =AVERAGE(C5:C16)